mjostaszewski/BH22-BioHAckrXiv-paper/report/paper.md

 # Introduction

-As part of the one week Biohackathion 2019 in Fukuoka Japan, we formed a working group on logic programming for the biomedical sciences.
+As part of the one week Biohackathon 2022 in Paris, France, we formed a working group on logic programming for the biomedical sciences.
 Logic programming is understood by many bioinformaticians when it is presented in the form of relational SQL queries or SPARQL